What You Need To Know About Home Dehumidifiers

 Desiccant: A desiccant system absorbs moisture from the air using a desiccant, a material designed for moisture absorption.
 In the system, a wheel that consists of a large desiccant will slowly turn as the air comes in, absorbing the moisture from the room.
 The desiccant is reactivated during this process, and the moisture is condensed and then collected in the tank.
 These systems can operate at a lower temperature than refrigerant options, making them ideal for a crawl space dehumidifier or basement where temperatures may be cooler.

 Whole-house: Whole-home dehumidifiers are an effective way to regulate humidity levels in your entire home.
-They are more energy efficient and attach to your central air conditioning system.
+They are more energy efficient and attach to your central air conditioning and furnace system.
 They work by pulling in air through the return air ducts in your home.
-Once drawn into the system, the refrigerant will be directed through a coil, and the humidity will condense on the coil, where the liquid will then route into a collection pan.
+Once drawn into the system, the refrigerant will be directed through an AC evaporator coil, and the humidity will condense on the coil, where the liquid will then route into a collection pan.

 Are whole-house dehumidifiers worth it?